epelde/tdd-resources/README.md

 Tests deserve the same respect as our production code.
 Apply merciless **refactoring**, just as one should do for production code.

+> Understand how to write testable code in the first place.
+Then understand how to add tests to code that was already written.

 # Unit (automated) testing

 Unit testing is about testing a single object (Subject Under Test) and test it by itself, in isolation, without worrying about the role it plays in the surrounding system.
 These tests are a safety net for further changes to tyhe code.